 The next time you’re out on a hike, compare the landscape you’re hiking in with your map.
 Learn to identify what you’re seeing in the real world on your map.
 This is by far the best way to learn!

-I’d also like to mention that in this series I have focused on using the maps provided by the USGS.
+I’d also like to mention that, in this series, I have focused on using the maps provided by the USGS.
 I have done this simply because these maps are common and can be freely downloaded.
-There are plenty of other map sources other than the USGS maps.
-The good news is that these basic concepts will apply to any topographic map!
+There are plenty of other map sources other than the USGS (I really like the maps from the U.S. Forest Service, for example).
+The good news is that these basic concepts will still apply to any topographic map!

-I truly hope you’ve found this guide helpful.
-If you did, I would be forever grateful if you could share it.
-If you have any questions or comments, please feel free to use the comment section below!
+I I truly hope that you found this guide helpful!
+If you did, I would love for you to share it!
+If you have any questions or comments, please feel free to share them in the comments section below.